-While our Accountability process is outlined below, we have provided the attached PDF for a brief Visual Representation of the OSFL Accountability Process.
+While our Judicial process is outlined below, we have provided the attached PDF for a brief Visual Representation of the OSFL Judicial Process.

 Any person may lodge a complaint with the Office of Sorority and Fraternity Life (OSFL) against a chapter by completing an appropriate Reporting Form, outlining the alleged violation(s) of policy/ies.
 In addition, the complaint should include, but is not limited to the following: a summary of the incident leading to the charges, a description of the alleged misconduct, date, time, place, organization involved, number of participants, estimated damage, and witnesses.

 The Director of Sorority and Fraternity Life or Vice President for Judicial from the respective governing council will notify the accused chapter via the chapter president and apprise the chapter of the charges.

 The Director of Sorority and Fraternity Life in their sole discretion will either:

 In the event that a serious violation of one or more of the policies has occurred, where the misconduct may result in removal of the chapter’s recognition at Cornell University, the Director of Sorority & Fraternity Life reserves the right to refer the matter directly to the Vice President for Student and Campus Life or their designee(s).
 If a case is referred to the Sorority and Fraternity Judicial Board, the Vice President for Judicial from the respective governing council will arrange a time and place for the hearing.
 Notice of a Sorority and Fraternity Judicial Board hearing should be given in writing or by e-mail to all parties involved at least 72 hours prior to the hearing.
 The notice to the President of the chapter charged with misconduct should include a brief, but clear, description of the alleged offense and the time and location of the hearing.